codepress/wp-phpstorm-settings/readme.md

 * Download the `inspectins/Codepress.xml` file.
 * Copy it to `~/Library/Preferences/PhpStorm{xx}/inspection` directory.
-* Once downloaded activate the scheme by selecting it in PHPStorm Preferences > Editor > Inspections.
+* Once downloaded activate the scheme by selecting 'Codepress' in PHPStorm Preferences > Editor > Inspections.

 ## Development